fredgibbs/fredgibbs.github.io/courses/etc/fad-diet-essay.md

 ## Tips for success
- - **Be specific.** Never, even mention only that something relates to something else.
+ - **Be specific.** Never, ever mention only that something relates to something else.
 You must explain how and why and the significance of the relationship.
 This is probably the biggest weakness with most essays.
 Don't say "This advice is like what Galen said."
 Give more details about how (and how much) such a claim is true, cite relevant passages from Galen (and/or readings about him), and why your comparison matters.
- - **Provide specific citations.** This forces you to double check your own memory and interpretation of the readings, and helps you avoid making false claims.
+ - **Provide specific page numbers.** This forces you to double check your own memory and interpretation of the readings, and helps you avoid making false claims.
  - **Don't be banal.** Avoid trivial statements that are simply fluff and don't show you engaging with the course materials or your source.
  - **Paraphase.** Avoid long quotations in your critique, since you want use all the space for your own thinking!
  - **Be selective.** You can’t fit everything worth saying into your essay.
 Choose carefully what you think is most important!